carineang/tp/docs/UserGuide.md

 Examples:
 * `redo` redoes the last undone command.
-* `pin 4` followed by `undo` followed by `redo` results in there being a pin on the 4th person from the top in the address book.
+* `pin 4` followed by `undo` followed by `redo` results in there being a pin on the 4th client contact from the top in the address book.

 ### Exiting the program : `exit`